 What is Fair Sailing?

-Fair Sailing advocates for regenerative cruise tourism practices that prioritize the interests of residents, local businesses, and the environment of Victoria and its cruise terminal’s host neighbourhood, James Bay.
+Fair Sailing advocates for cruise tourism practices that prioritize the interests of residents, local businesses, and the environment of Victoria and its cruise terminal’s host neighbourhood, James Bay.

 What does ‘Fair Sailing’ mean?